jasontamez/PF2/_json/MATH.md

 - `min()` and `max()` work as expected
 - `sum()` adds all arguments together and returns the result
+- `product()` multiplies all arguments together and returns the result
 - `test(Boolean Phrase, STRING, ANY...)` - this returns true if at least one of arguments passes a test
   - the `Boolean Phrase` is a special `STRING` with some sort of comparison or equality test, e.g. "X > 5" or "? == 40"
   - the second `STRING` represents the part of the test function that is to be replaced by the other arguments, e.g. "X" or "?"